-UNA Exchange is committed to safeguarding the privacy and security of the personal data of our volunteers and supporters by meeting our obligations under the Data Protection Act 2018 and the General Data Protection Regulation that also came into effect in May 2018.
+UNA Exchange is committed to safeguarding the privacy and security of the personal data of our volunteers and supporters by meeting our obligations under the Data Protection Act 2018, the Privacy & Electronic Communications (EC Directive) Regulations 2003 and the General Data Protection Regulation that came into effect in May 2018.
 This statement explains how we will collect, use and disclose information.
-Since it may be updated from time to time, do please check back periodically to ensure that you are happy with any changes.

 Why we collect personal data